moorepants/eme171/content/pages/syllabus.rst

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

-Projects/Homework
+Projects
+   Projects will be done in groups of three students; students are individually responsible for competence in simulation/analysis tools.
+Project reports will be collected and graded during the quarter.
+Homework
    Weekly homework will be assigned which will be due before class the following week.
 Unique solutions are required from each student.
-   Projects will be done in group sof thre students; students are individually responible for competence in simulation/analysis tools.
-Project reports will be collected and graded during the quarter.
-Homework will be submitted with the final examination.
 Midterm
-   You will have to complete a take-home midterm exam.
-You may not work with others on this exam.
+   You will have to complete a one and half hour in-class midterm exam.
 Final
-   You will have to complete a two-hour in-class exam.
+   You will have to complete a two-hour in-class final exam.

 Canvas
 ======